mOctave/mapgen/README.md

 ant jar
 ```

 Congrats!
-You now have a—hopefully—working copy of the map creator.
+You now have a hopefully—working copy of the map creator.

 ## Getting Started